ScriBt/ScriBt/README.md

   a.
 Build the Entire ROM

-  b.
-Clean /out Entirely or only Staging Directories
+    * Clean /out Entirely or only Staging Directories

+    * Start Build

   c.
 Make a Particular Module

   d.
 Setup CCACHE

+  e.
+Give comments based on the Final Build Status

+    * Build Success

+    * no rule to make target: /out/*****/{MODULE_NAME}_intermediates - Search for MODULE_NAME in Build, Else give Search Suggestions based on MODULE_NAME

+    * Arbitrary Error (Can't help because Entropy of Increase in Errors gets Incremented day by day :P)

 #####5.
 Install Deps